-The evaluation of Children's Futures is now in its second phase.
+The evaluation of Children's Futures had two phases.
 The initial phase focused on: 1) the extent to which the three main aspects of Children's Futures, including prenatal and parenting education, child-care quality and father involvement, were implemented; and 2) the development of collaborations across agencies within Trenton to support the goals of Children's Futures.
-The purpose of the second phase of the evaluation is to measure the effect of Children's Futures in the lives of families who participate in Children's Futures programs and in the lives of families in Trenton as a whole.
+The purpose of the second phase of the evaluation was to measure the effect of Children's Futures in the lives of families who participated in Children's Futures programs and in the lives of families in Trenton as a whole.

-The lead evaluator for this program is Karen Walker, Ph.D., from the University of Virginia.
+The lead evaluator for this program was Karen Walker, Ph.D., from the University of Virginia.

 Major Evaluative Topics and Questions

-The evaluation also will examine the credibility of Children's Futures in the Trenton community.
+The evaluation also examined the credibility of Children's Futures in the Trenton community.

 Summary of Methods

-To measure changes in children's health, parenting practices and school readiness, a variety of data collection efforts will take place.
-In Spring 2008 and Spring 2010, a survey of care providers within child care centers in Trenton will be administered.
-This will measure providers' credentials, experience, knowledge and practices.
-When paired with data collected in 2004 and 2005, the evaluator will be able to measure changes over time.
-A survey of the community, which will collect data about parenting practices, children's health and their use of health and social services, will be administered in the fall of 2007 and fall of 2010.
+To measure changes in children's health, parenting practices and school readiness, a variety of data collection efforts occurred.
+In spring 2008 and spring 2010, a survey of care providers within child care centers in Trenton was administered.
+This measured providers' credentials, experience, knowledge and practices.
+When paired with data collected in 2004 and 2005, the evaluator measured changes over time.
+A survey of the community, which collected data about parenting practices, children's health and their use of health and social services, was administered in the fall of 2007 and fall of 2010.
 A baseline survey was administered in 2002.

-Outcomes data for families participating in Children's Futures programs will be collected via an interagency management information system.
-Vital statistics, emergency room visits and hospital discharge data also will be collected to measure changes in children's health.
-School readiness will be assessed using child development assessments administered as part of the home visiting programs.
+Outcomes data for families participating in Children's Futures programs were collected via an interagency management information system.
+Vital statistics, emergency room visits and hospital discharge data were also collected to measure changes in children's health.
+School readiness was assessed using child development assessments administered as part of the home visiting programs.